hautahi/hospital_pricing/round1_scrape/README.md

     where `failures.csv` is a file containing a column labeled `failures` with a list of indices of the hospitals to scrape.
 This file can be automatically created using the `aux_status_check.py` file described below.
 The output is a hospital-specific folder in the `downloaded_files` folder containing all the files found as well as a `file_url.csv` file containing the url of each scraped file.

-- `downloaded_files` contains folders corresponsing to each hospital in which the scraped files from that hospital is stored.
+- `downloaded_files` contains folders corresponding to each hospital in which the scraped files from that hospital is stored.

 There are also a number of "auxiliary" files that perform some ad-hoc tasks.